binipringle/human-rights-law/_texts/3-gov-involvement-in-rights-violations.md

 ## Freedom of expression and the press

-The government of Uttar Pradesh failed to protect the right to freedom of expression and the press of journalists in Uttar Pradesh when it issued complaints (“First Information Reports”) against journalists who had challenged government claims, detained a reporter who critiqued a children's food program, and detained another journalist without cause and seized his computer.
+The government of Uttar Pradesh failed to protect the right to freedom of expression and the press of journalists in Uttar Pradesh when it issued complaints (“First Information Reports” or "FIR") against journalists who had challenged government claims, detained a reporter who critiqued a children's food program, and detained another journalist without cause and seized his computer.
 India is a signatory to the ICCPR.

 Article 19 of the the International Covenant on Civil and Political Rights (ICCPR) provides that "(1)Everyone shall have the right to hold opinions without interference.
 (2) Everyone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice.
 (3) The exercise of the rights provided for in paragraph 2 of this article [article 19] carries with it special duties and responsibilities.
 It may therefore be subject to certain restrictions, but these shall only be such as are provided by law and are necessary (a) for respect of the rights or reputations of others; and/or (b) For the protection of national security or of public order (ordre public), or of public health or morals."